wavecon/wavestack/README.md

 - [Hugo][hugo-install]

-Once you installed these yiou can run the site with:
+Once you installed these you can run the site with:

 ```cli
 make serve-docs